hobbies for women in their 30s

 This is a great way to spend some alone time with yourself.
 In addition, most cities host free events for their community, and it’s a great way to stay connected.

-With the holidays, most cities will have many free events, including the layout of lights, standup comedy, and musical events.
+With it being summer right now, most cities will have many free events, including farmers’ markets, stand-up comedy, and outdoor musical events.

 The city I live in hosted a celebration of culture to recognize the diversity in our community that included ethnic food, cultural entertainment, and cultural booths.
 It was amazing to see India celebrated alongside many other beautiful countries and their traditions.

-I recently picked up a book called 'Girls That Invest' by Simran Kaur after my friend recommended it.
-I have always wanted to learn more about the stock market but needed to figure out where to start.
+I recently picked up a book called ‘Girls That Invest’ by Simran Kaur after my friend recommended it.
+I have always been interested in learning more about the stock market, but I needed to figure out where to start.

-Learning about the stock market, diversifying your income, and staying informed are hobbies of successful woman.
+Learning about the stock market, diversifying your income, and staying informed are hobbies of successful women.

 Going to a dance class is another great way to step outside your comfort zone.
 You can choose any class you want, making this a fun experience.
-One of my closest friends started going to a Bhangra class, and the joy on her face was incredible.
+The first couple of times I went to a dance class, I stayed in the back and had so much anxiety.
+It definitely got easier, but I am still working my way to the front.

 I am a huge history buff.
-Anytime I visit new places, I like to check out their landmarks.
+Whenever I visit new places, I enjoy exploring their landmarks.
 This hobby can be another great way to explore and appreciate the culture of the people who came before us.

-Fostering this hobby fosters learning which can lead to personal growth, and the most amazing part of picking up this hobby is you can start right from your city.
+Fostering this hobby fosters learning, which can lead to personal growth.
+The most amazing part of picking up this hobby is that you can start right from your city.

-This hobby will allow you to think about where and how you spend your money, be a savvy shopper, and fosters organization skills.
+This hobby will allow you to think about where and how you spend your money, be a savvy shopper, and foster organization skills.

 Yoga is a beautiful way to connect with your body, relax, and find peace of mind.
 Whether you want to go to a yoga class or follow a guided yoga video on YouTube, there is something for everyone.